-Figs. 7 and 8 show the effect of elongational viscosity on the pressure distributions in the film die.
-Fig. 7 shows the pressure distribution in the plane passing through the middle of the die lip, whereas the pressure in the plane of symmetry through the middle of the inlet channel is shown in Fig. 8.
-Total pressure drop in the film die and circular inlet channel predicted by the generalized Newtonian formulation is 4.2 MPa.
-The inlet pressure increases to 4.8 MPa when the effect of elongational viscosity is included in the simulation.
+Figures 7 and 8 show the effect of elongational viscosity on the pressure distributions in the coat-hanger die.
+Figure 7 shows the pressure distribution in the plane passing through the middle of the die lip, whereas the pressure in the plane of symmetry through the middle of the inlet channel is shown in Figure 8.
+Total pressure drop in the coat-hanger die and circular inlet channel predicted by the generalized Newtonian formulation is 4.1 MPa.
+The inlet pressure increases to 4.7 MPa when the effect of elongational viscosity is included in the simulation.
 A large fraction of this increase in total pressure drop due to high elongational viscosity is in the region where the circular channel is connected to the die inlet.
 In this region, where the polymer makes a 90° turn, the flow is highly elongational in nature.
-Additional increase in pressure drop due to high elongational viscosity of polymer occurs in the converging transition region between the die land and lip, and near the abrupt step between the manifold and land.
+Additional increase in pressure drop due to high elongational viscosity of polymer occurs in the converging transition region between die land and lip, and near the abrupt step between the manifold and land.

-For the pressure transducers locations shown in Fig 1, the experimental data and the corresponding numerical predictions are given in Table 2.
-In general and as expected, the predicted pressure at the four transducer locations was higher when the effect of elongational viscosity was included in the simulation as compared to the pressures predicted by generalized Newtonian formulation.
+For the pressure transducer locations shown in Figure 1, the experimental data and the corresponding numerical predictions are given in Table 2.
+In general, as expected, the pressure at the four transducer locations predicted after including the effect of elongational viscosity in the simulation is higher than the pressure predicted by generalized Newtonian formulation.
 For all four transducer locations the predicted pressure is in excellent agreement with the experimental data.
-Numerical simulation predicted the highest pressure along the center line (location 2) which decreased as the distance from the center line is increased.
-However, the decrease in the pressure away from the centerline is within the accuracy of the experimental measurement (±0.1 MPa), and could not be captured in the experimental data.
+Numerical simulation predicted the highest pressure along the center line (location 1) which decreased as the distance from the center line is increased.
+However, the decrease in the pressure away from the centerline is within the accuracy of the experimental measurement (± 0.1 MPa), and could not be captured in the experimental data.